-This property sits near a gated community, hidden away from urban Ontario.
-I found it’s appearance to be somewhat confusing.
+This property sits opposite a gated community in urban Ontario.
+I found the house’s appearance to be somewhat bewildering.
 It doesn’t look like a home, given the unusual layout of the inside and the industrial doors outside.
 Is it possible that this was used for something like an art gallery?

 The living section opens to the garage, where an SUV is stored with outdated plates (I believe 2019?).
 The garage section is connected to the remainder of the house by a curved hallway (shown below) with windows facing the outside.
 You then enter another kitchen, which I presume was part of the original house design.
 That area is then connected to the front of the house by a glass lined hallway with peaked ceiling.

 In one of the bedrooms, a child’s laptop and printer remain on her desk.
 The bed is made up, various toys and clothes fill her closet, two ballerina figurines are on top of her desk.
 There are assorted magazines in the desk, and a coin bank.
 This appears all so wrong – an entire family’s belongings left behind without any reason.